How Long Does It Take for Concrete to Set?

 Type of Structure

-• Walls and Vertical Structures: For vertical forms like walls, it’s often safe to remove forms after 24 to 48 hours since the concrete is not required to bear loads other than its own weight.
+• Walls and Vertical Structures: For vertical forms like walls, you can usually take them off within 24 to 48 hours since the concrete just needs to support its own weight at first.

-• Beams and Slabs: For support structures such as beams and slabs, the forms may need to stay in place for a longer period, typically 7 days, to ensure the concrete can support additional weight without deflection.
+• Beams and Slabs: For support structures such as beams and slabs, you might need to keep the forms on for about 7 days.
+This ensures the concrete can handle extra weight without bending.

 Environmental Conditions